catchorg/Catch2/docs/faq.md

 ## Why cannot I derive from the built-in reporters?

-They are not made to be overridden, in that we do not attempt to maintain a consistent internal state if a member function is overriden, and by forbidding users from using them as a base class, we can refactor them as needed later.
+They are not made to be overridden, in that we do not attempt to maintain a consistent internal state if a member function is overridden, and by forbidding users from using them as a base class, we can refactor them as needed later.